pedregon/scaffold/README.md

 # Scaffold

-Scaffold is a Golang compile-time plugin framework.
-The project was inspired by this [blog post](https://eli.thegreenplace.net/2021/plugins-in-go)
+Scaffold is a Golang compile-time plugin framework inspired by this [blog post](https://eli.thegreenplace.net/2021/plugins-in-go).

 [[__TOC__]]